PixelatedStarfish/Colas-Enumeration/readme.txt

 --Changelog--

+-v1.3-

+inputs 103 and 300 had the same output, this was due to a block that had remained indented to deeply after removing the clasues for the "modified" system.

+Removed a stubborn bug.
+The output "centillion" was repeated for 101 - 109.
+This persisted for each hundred.

+Added a test to identify these duplications.
+Iterate, and if I(n) = I(n + 1) break.
+This is a linear time test, which allows for a search over many inputs.

 -v1.2-

 Changed "tria" to "tri" for simplicity
 Implemented long scale
 Modified names such that each has only one "illi" Greatly simplified the "supermetric" portion of this project.
 (I had to break some easter eggs.)

 Inputs less than one are supported

 Updated tables and menu options accordingly

 Removed "Boring" and "Wacky" tests

 -v1.1-